Pangasinan people

 The Pangasinan people (Totoon Pangasinan), also known as Pangasinense, are an ethnolinguistic group native to the Philippines.
 Numbering 1,823,865 in 2010, they are the tenth largest ethnolinguistic group in the country.
+In the 2020 census Pangasinan speaking households made up roughly 1.3% of Philippine households.
 They live mainly in their native province of Pangasinan and the adjacent provinces of La Union and Tarlac, as well as Benguet, Nueva Ecija, Zambales, and Nueva Vizcaya.
 Smaller groups are found elsewhere in the Philippines and worldwide in the Filipino diaspora.